ahmad-hamza/uv/README.md

 ### MCUBoot

-µV-board comes pre-programmed with MCUBoot, which runs from flash and enables firmware upgrades without the need for jtag/swd.
+Vectino board comes pre-programmed with MCUBoot, which runs from flash and enables firmware upgrades without the need for jtag/swd.
 MCUBoot structures internal flash into partitions:
 1. boot_partition	for MCUBoot itself.
 2. primary_partition : primary slot for the user application image.
 3. secondary_partition : secondary slot for the user application image.